Extension cables

 USB-2 Computer Interface

-A simple video splitter can be used to take the same image to your computer.
+A video splitter is supplied to take the same image to your computer with a separate video cable (not included).

-(US and EU compatible, click photos to enlarge)
+(US and EU compatible, click photos to enlarge.
+The supplied monitor may look slightly different depending on stock).

 Peltier Cooling Option

-CCDs when warm generate electronic noise called "dark current" which shows up with long exposures
+CCDs when warm generate electronic noise (dark current) that shows up with long exposures

 shows few hot pixels.